 Bruce grew up in Maine and moved back here in 2000.
 He is currently employed as a caregiver by a local home care company and by LL Bean seasonally.
 In his previous career, he was a management consultant working on a variety of strategic initiatives, ranging from improving operations to helping start-ups get launched and grow.
 Bruce believes community-wide support can help provide a more dignified, graceful, and safer way to age at home.
 He wants to help Portland Area Villages become a key support for all of lus.
 He resides in Back Cove with his wife and two cats.
 Bruce loves being outdoors - sailing, kayaking, hiking, snowshoeing, gardening, or just exploring our beautiful State and region.

 Joyce Bokuniewicz.
 Joyce brings over 20 years of experience working with start-up organizations with an emphasis on building socially responsible services, corporate direct sales, marketing, and business development.
-Joyce lives in York.
+Joyce lives in Massachusetts.

 Clay Atkinson.
 Clay is a senior corporate manager and long-time consultant who has provided streetwise strategies to over 150 profit and nonprofit clients in 30 industries.
 He's learned the attributes, attitudes, beliefs, and behaviors of clients and customers.
 Experience includes: MBA adjunct professor, board member, mentor, co-founder of Elder's and Men's Groups.
 He now has a passion for the topic of emotional intelligence and is now semi-retired.